cayasso/cacheman-redis/README.md

 ### cache.get(key, fn)

-Retreives a value for a given key, if there is no value for the given key a null value will be returned.
+Retrieves a value for a given key, if there is no value for the given key a null value will be returned.

 ```javascript
 cache.get(function (err, value) {